-->

 I enjoyed origami as a child, and on a hunch, ordered a pack of folding papers off Amazon.
 It’s just as soothing and rewarding as I remembered, and a great way to counter stress or anxiety in your life.

-I’ve been using the Mac Studio (M1 Max, 64GB RAM) since it game out, and it’s a powerhouse.
+I’ve been using the Mac Studio (M1 Max, 64GB RAM) since it came out, and it’s a powerhouse.
 If you do your work primarily at a desk, I highly recommend it for its connectivity and small form factor.
 The M2 versions are even faster and have a quieter fan.
 If you’re an Apple user who is still on an Intel machine, I’d really considering an upgrade now.
 The whole Mac line is stronger than it has been in a decade.

 Tailwind CSS is controversial, for probably two reasons: